Amplify Credit Union mortgage review

 - List of debts, such as credit card bills

-How to get a home loan with Amplify Credit Union
+How to apply for a mortgage with Amplify Credit Union

-- Choose mortgage, home equity loan or home equity line of credit.
+- Choose home mortgage, home equity loan or home equity line of credit.

 - Create an account by entering your email and choosing a password.

-- Answer questions about the property you are looking for.
+- Answer questions about the property you want to purchase.

 - Detail your assets, income and debts.